djcloudking/djcloudking/README.md

 ## Latest Blogs

+- <a href="https://cloudwithdj.com/10-concepts-to-learn-to-get-started-with-terraform/"> 10 concepts to learn to get started with Terraform </a>
-- <a href="https://cloudwithdj.com/how-i-troubleshoot-when-lambda-deployment-failed/"> How I troubleshoot when Lambda deployment failed </a>
+- <a href="https://cloudwithdj.com/how-i-troubleshoot-when-aws-budgets-dont-send-alerts/"> How I Troubleshoot When AWS Budgets Don’t Send Alerts </a>
+- <a href="https://cloudwithdj.com/10-ci-cd-concepts-you-should-learn/"> 10 CI/CD Concepts You Should Learn </a>
 - <a href="https://cloudwithdj.com/using-terraform-to-deploy-a-web-server-and-run-a-bootstrap-script/">Using Terraform To Deploy a Web Server and Run a Bootstrap Script </a>